openframeworks/ofSite/_documentation/graphics/ofGraphics_functions.markdown

 _description: _

-Tells you if rect drawing mode is set to drawn from the center or drawn from the top left corner.
+Tells you if rect drawing mode is set to drawn from the center or drawn from the top left corner, as set with the ofSetRectMode() function.